-Dr. Kavita Radhakrishnan received her PhD in Nursing Science in 2011 from the University of Massachusetts Amherst.
+Dr. Kavita Radhakrishnan received her PhD in Nursing Science from the University of Massachusetts Amherst.
 She holds a Master’s and bachelor’s degrees in Electronics and Electrical Engineering.
 She completed a post-doctoral fellowship at the University of Pennsylvania New Courtland Center for Transitions and Aging.

 Dr. Radhakrishnan’s research applies current and emerging technologies such as telemonitoring, connected sensors, and digital gaming to facilitate chronic disease self-management.
 She has also applied a game-based intervention to motivate end-of-life planning among South Asian Indians.
 The long-term goal of her research is to develop affordable and scalable health interventions that enable ‘aging in place’.
 Dr.Radhakrishnan's research projects studying digital games for self-management in adults with cardiovascular diseases have been funded for over $6.8 million by the National Institute of Heart, Lung and Blood Institute, and the National Institute of Nursing Research at the National Institutes of Health.
 Currently she is the Principal Investigator of two R01-funded randomized controlled trials that examines digital gaming and connected sensors to enable self-management behaviors for cardiovascular diseases.
 These trials aim to address health disparities in heart failure in southern U.S. as well as in hypertension outcomes among Native Americans.
 She has authored more than 50 articles on the subject which have been cited in publications from more than 30 countries.
 She has also taught content related to health information systems, nursing research and precision health science in undergraduate and graduate courses.